-- Counterweights- Counterweights prevent tipping of the crane.
+- Counterweights- Counterweights prevent the tipping of the crane.
 It helps in maintaining a balance of the weight being carried out by the crane.
 It is generally attached with a stick and automatically balances the weight of the lifted load.
-It helps in lifting the load with efficiency, saves energy and counterbalances the weight of the load taken up by the crane.
+It helps in lifting the load with efficiency, saves energy, and counterbalances the weight of the load taken up by the crane.

 - Boom- Boom is that part of the crane that is just like an arm of the crane.
 It helps in holding the load and adjusts the load by bringing it closer or away from the crane by lowering or raising the boom.
 It is like a telescopic and fixed arm used to move objects.

-- Load block- It refers to the collection of all the accessories of the crane-like hook, swivel, bearing, pins and frames, sheaves connected by the hoisting ropes.
+- Load block- It refers to the collection of all the accessories of the crane-like hook, swivel, bearing, pins and frames, and sheaves connected by the hoisting ropes.

 - Lift- Lift is the maximum distance from the floor that can be safely moved by the hook or magnet.